-Development should be designed to provide for integration of uses, compatible scale, internal relationship of uses and linkages as well as provide shopping, job opportunities and activities connected with the sale, rental and distribution of products or the performance of services due to existing development patterns, primarily located along major arterials, the availability of adequate public facilities, and market demands.^{xcvi}
+Development should be designed to provide for integration of uses, compatible scale, internal relationship of uses and linkages as well as provide shopping, job opportunities and activities connected with the sale, rental and distribution of products or the performance of services due to existing Development patterns, primarily located along major arterials, the availability of adequate public facilities, and market demands.

-- POLICY 1) The Agency should encourage new developments fronting on collector or arterial roadways to provide internal access, an efficient system of internal circulation and street stub-outs to connect adjacent developments and projects together.xcvii - POLICY 2) The Agency should encourage retail, eating and drinking establishments, lodging and health care facilities; offices, financial services, personal services and multifamily residential.
-XCMI - POLICY 3) The Agency should encourage a recreational facility and pool on property currently located in GCOM. - POLICY 4) The Agency shall encourage the inclusion of the WWII Agricultural Building property and parking lot into the Palmetto Historic Park.
+- POLICY 1) The Agency encourages new Developments fronting on collector or arterial roadways to provide internal access, an efficient system of internal circulation and street stubouts to connect adjacent Developments and projects together. - POLICY 2) The Agency encourages retail, eating and drinking establishments, lodging and health care facilities; offices, financial services, personal services and multi-family residential.
+113 - POLICY 3) The Agency encourages a recreational facility and pool on property currently located in GCOM. - POLICY 4) The Agency shall encourage the inclusion of the WWII Agricultural Building property and parking lot into the Palmetto Historic Park.

-- TASK 1) The Agency may initiate a Redevelopment Incentive Plan as part of the CP: - 1.
+- TASK 1) The Agency may initiate a Redevelopment Incentive Plan as part of the CP to include, but not limited to: - 1.
 Historic resources and their preservation. - 2.
-These incentives shall align with the Comprehensive Plan. - 3.
-Include geographic themes related to vehicular oriented design. - 4.
-Design the plan with linkages to code compliance, fire safety and CPTED. - 5.
-The program will include incentives for full redevelopment and new construction. - 6.
-Provide incentives for demolition of derelict, unsafe or unhealthy buildings. - 7.
-The plan shall give incentives to stormwater LID and onsite storage. - 8.
-Preference for incentives given to local (City and Area) vendor redevelopment. - TASK 2) The Agency may develop a vehicular-oriented streetscape plan as part for the IFP that may include, but not limited to: - 1.
-Roads. - 2.
-Sidewalks. - 3.
-Lighting. - 4.
+Alignment with the Comprehensive Plan. - Geographic themes related to vehicular oriented design. - 4.
+Linkages to code compliance, fire safety and CPTED. - 5.
+Incentives for full Redevelopment and new construction. - 6.
+Incentives for demolition of derelict, unsafe or unhealthy buildings. - Incentives to stormwater LID and onsite storage. - Incentives given to local (City) vendor Redevelopment. - TASK 2) The Agency may develop a vehicular-oriented streetscape plan as part for the IFP that may include, but not limited to: - Roads. - 2.
+Sidewalks. - Lighting. - 4.
 Stormwater LID and storage. - 5.
 Themed directional signage. - 6.
-Public art. - 7.
+Public art - 7.
 Landscaping. - TASK 3) The Agency may plan and fund the purchase of necessary rights-of-way in the DCOM area for streetscape improvements related to the IFP.

-- TASK 4) The Agency may partner with Manatee County and the State of Florida in newemployment incentives directly related to the approved uses of the DCOM as an element of the Economic Plan (EP). - TASK 5) The Agency may develop and fund a Commercial rent incentive as part of the Economic Plan (EP). - TASK 6) The Agency may improve Public Safety in the Commercial Areas as part of the Community Policing Innovation Plan (CPIP). - TASK 7) The Agency may develop Commercial marketing and internet presence training as part of the Economic Plan (EP). - 1.
-Encourage group advertising. - 2.
-Assist businesses in developing affordable internet presence. - TASK 8) The Agency may develop a pool and facility building by the following activities, not limited to: - 1.
-Grouping and procurement of project properties. - 2.
-Design of structure and pool. - 3.
-Financing - 4.
-Leasing of facility. - TASK 9) The Agency may facilitate City ownership of the World War II era Palmetto High School agricultural classroom building and property at 705 10th Avenue West. - 1.
-Change the land use designation to Public Use. - 2.
-Broker transfer Agreement with the School Board of Manatee County. - 3.
-Broker lease agreement with the Palmetto Historic Commission to include: - a.
-Long-term agreement. - b.
-Storefront grant partnership in the redevelopment of the structure. - c.
-Use of the structure. - d.
-Maintenance of property. - e.
-Disposal of underground tank. - 4.
-Redevelop non-building property. - TASK 10) The Agency may maximize public parking through on-street and re-planned parking. - TASK 11) The Agency may create onsite stormwater collection, pretreatment and usage of stormwater. - TASK 12) The Agency may facilitate redevelopment opportunities.
+- TASK 4) The Agency may partner with Manatee County and the State of Florida in newemployment incentives directly related to the approved uses of the DCOM as an element of the Economic Plan (EP). - TASK 5) The Agency may develop and fund a Commercial rent incentive as part of the Economic Plan (EP). - TASK 6) The Agency may Improve Public Safety as part of the Community Policing Innovation Plan (CPIP). - TASK 7) The Agency may develop Commercial marketing and internet presence training as part of the Economic Plan (EP) that includes, but is not limited to. - Group advertising. - 2.
+Assistance in developing affordable internet presence. - TASK 8) The Agency may develop a pool and facility building by the following activities, not limited to: - 1.
+Grouping and procurement of project properties. - Design of structure and pool. - 3.
+Financing - Leasing of facility. - TASK 9) The Agency may facilitate City ownership of the World War II era Palmetto High School agricultural classroom building and property at 705 10th Avenue West - TASK 10) The Agency may maximize public parking through on-street and re-planned parking. - TASK 11) The Agency may create onsite stormwater collection, pretreatment and usage of stormwater. - TASK 12) The Agency may facilitate Redevelopment opportunities.